Threlkeld Quarry Railway

 SIR TOM hauls passengers daily in the summer holidays and on other weekends.
 In quiet periods one of our collection of vintage classic diesel locos is used.

-An Ex National Coal Board locomotive from the South Yorkshire area.
-Retrieved
+It was owned by the National Coal Board and came from the South Yorkshire area.

 Ruston 48 DL - 1947

-An Ex Royal Navy Armaments Depot Loco, based at Broughton Nook, near
+An Ex Royal Navy Armaments Depot Loco, based at Broughton Moor, near Cockermouth.

 We acquired the Loco when the Depot closed in 1994, from